thierr26/thierr26_personal_notes_sphinx_sources/source/first_steps_with_openbsd.rst

   pair: OpenBSD package management commands; pkg_add

 Command ``pkg_info -Q gcc`` shows the existence of a ``gcc-8.3.0p4`` package.
-The `openports.se page for this GCC package <http://openports.se/lang/gcc/8>`_ shows that the package has two flavors: no_ada and full.

 Let's install the package (**as root**)::